 In today’s world, everyone lives a very busy lifestyle making it seemingly impossible to fully commit to a healthy meal plan.
 Many people end up succumbing to fast food or freezer food (myself included).
-As a result, obesity is continually increasing in the Unites States making it more important to establish health living so that oncoming generations can change this growing trend of obesity.
+As a result, obesity is continually increasing in the United States making it more important to establish healthy living so that oncoming generations can change this growing trend of obesity.

 Despite all the obstacles we face in everyday life, if we commit to eating well, then nothing should be able to change that.
 There are many techniques that can be used.

 Plan out what you are going to eat for the rest of the week or half of the week, whatever you prefer.
 In your meal plan, incorporate the meals you are going to eat out (try to make healthy choices).
 Your meal plan should include the time or meal of the day, the name of the dish you will cook, the ingredients needed, and where to find the recipe.
 For example, on page 212 in “Healthy Cooking”.
 Having a meal plan will allow you to be faster and more efficient.
 No more time spend dwelling on what to eat.

 As you walk through a grocery store, the more things you look at the more you want.
 You will end up buying many items that you probably hadn’t initially thought you would.
 If you have a grocery list handy with all the things you need then you will be able to head straight over to these items and avoid scanning the shelves for other unnecessary items (in most cases junk food).

 Breakfast is undoubtedly the most important meal of the day.
 However, many people end up skipping this meal because of their busy lifestyle.
 Breakfast should never be missed, even if you have to wake up a little earlier for it.
 You could even prepare your breakfast the night before so that you do not have to rush in the morning.
 Another great idea is to take something on the go like a fresh fruit smoothie or a healthy baked muffin.